Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 Since you have created a Conditional Access policy limiting access to all cloud applications of your company you must make sure that access is still possible.

->[!ALERT] This task is significantly abbreviated for illustrative purposes!
-In a real world scenario you would do a longer testing period with a larger, more representative group to make sure that no unforeseeable incidents distort the result.
+>**ALERT**: This task is significantly abbreviated for illustrative purposes!In a real world scenario you would do a longer testing period with a larger, more representative group to make sure that no unforeseeable incidents distort the result.

 1. Open a new **InPrivate** window in your **Microsoft Edge** browser by selecting its task bar icon with your right mouse button and then select **New InPrivate window**.